Learning Generative Models for Lumped Rainfall-Runoff Modeling: Experimental Setup

-The $g_\theta$ architecture used in this study is shown in Figure \ref{fig_architecture}, where an LSTM network \cite{Gers2000} parameterized by $\theta$ is used to transform $\mathbf{x}$ and $\mathbf{z}$ into $\mathbf{\hat{y}}$.
-The LSTM network processes the input in a sequential manner.
-At each step, $\mathbf{z}$ is concatenated with the climate forcing of that time step, which is then fed into the network.
-This simple concatenation operation is used to ensure that the inputs at different time steps are of the same dimension.
+The network architecture of \(g_\theta\) is shown in Figure \ref{fig_architecture}, which can be considered as an auto-decoder model \cite{Park2019}.
+At each time step, the latent variable \(\mathbf{z}\) is concatenated with the climate forcing data for that time step, and this combined input is fed into a Long Short-Term Memory (LSTM) network \cite{Hochreiter1997,Gers2000}.
+The LSTM processes the input sequentially, producing an output at each time step.
+This output is then further refined by a multilayer perceptron (MLP), i.e, a series of densely connected layers.
+The final 365 values predicted by the network form the discharge time series \(\hat{\mathbf{y}}\).
+The optimal number of layers and neurons in the network are determined through a hyperparameter optimization process, as discussed in Section \ref{sec_training_strategy}.

 For an introduction to LSTM in rainfall-runoff modeling, see \citeA{Kratzert2018}.
-It is also possible to use other neural network architectures that are well suited for time series modeling, such as EA-LSTM \cite{Kratzert2019a}, Transformers \cite{Vaswani2017}, and Temporal Convolutional Networks (TCN; \citeA{Bai2018}).
+It is also possible to use other neural network architectures for time series modeling in \(g_\theta\), such as EA-LSTM \cite{Kratzert2019a}, Transformers \cite{Vaswani2017,Liu2024}, and Temporal Convolutional Networks (TCN; \citeA{Bai2018}).

-The latent vectors $\mathbf{z}_1, \cdots ,\mathbf{z}_N$ of a set of $N$ catchments can be effectively stored in an embedding matrix of size $d \times N$, where $d$ is latent dimension, as shown in Figure \ref{fig_architecture}.
-To make runoff prediction for a given catchment $c_i$, its associated $\mathbf{z}_i$ is retrieved first from the embedding matrix using the index $i$ and then fed to the LSTM network.
-The embedding matrix can be considered as a simple look-up table storing $d \times N$ numerical values.
-During training, the gradient of the loss function with respect to a value can be computed.
-This allows the embedding matrix to be learned together with $\theta$ using backpropagation algorithms.

-There are a few hyperparameters used in the model architecture shown in Figure \ref{fig_architecture}, such as $d$ (i.e., the dimension of latent vector), the dimension of hidden state, and the number of recurrent layers of the LSTM network.
-A number of hyperparameters are also used in the model training process, which include batch size, number of epochs, and learning rate, and type of the optimizer.
-These hyperparameters should be set before training and can affect the quality of the learned model.
-The candidate $d$ value was 2, 4, and 8, and the ranges of the other hyperparameters are listed in Table \ref{table_hyperpara_used}.